liangzheng816/OfficeDocs-SharePoint/migration/mm-box-troubleshooting.md

 ## Incremental feature

 Our incrementals are delta operations that compare files in your source to files in Microsoft 365.
 Using this comparison, we copy anything that's new or has changed.
-This lets us keep Microsoft 365 data up to date when the final cut-over of users occurs.
+This action lets us keep Microsoft 365 data up to date when the final cut-over of users occurs.
 These incremental passes are an important part of our process.

 **Technical clarification**: We compare what you have in your source to what's in Microsoft 365.
 We only transfer anything that doesn't already exist, or has a newer timestamp.